-This document describes the HyperTransportTM technology I/O link.
-HyperTransport technology, formerly code-named Lightning Data Transport (LDT), is a packet-based link implemented on two unidirectional sets of signals.
+This document describes the HyperTransport[TM] I/O link.
+HyperTransport technology, formerly codenamed Lightning Data Transport (LDT), is a packet-based link implemented on two unidirectional sets of signals.
 The link is packet-based, nominally point-to-point, and connects exactly two devices.
 Devices can have multiple HyperTransport links, allowing the construction of larger HyperTransport fabrics.

 Figure 1.
-HyperTransportTM I/O Link
+HyperTransport[TM] I/O Link